arpy8/portfolios/README.md

 ## Getting Started
 To run the website locally on your machine, you'll need to have a browser installed

-## Clone the repository to your local machine
-Navigate to the project directory

 ## Contributing
 If you'd like to contribute to my website, feel free to submit a pull request with your changes.
 I welcome all contributions that align with the purpose and tone of my website.